-Make Up Missed Mortgage Payments
+Make up Missed Mortgage Payments

-Chapter 13 bankruptcy creates a three to five year repayment plan.
+Chapter 13 bankruptcy creates a three to five-year repayment plan.
 Homeowners have the opportunity to include missed mortgage payments in their Chapter 13 repayment plan.
 Thereby creating an opportunity for homeowners to catch up on mortgage arrears.
 For more information, read our article Catch Up on Missed Mortgage Payments with Chapter 13 Bankruptcy.

 Eliminate an Underwater Second Mortgage

 Chapter 13 creates an opportunity to eliminate a second mortgage on an underwater home.
 This is called a lien strip, and it is only available when the first mortgage is underwater and the debtor completes all plan payments.
 A lien strip can save a debtor tens of thousands of dollars, or more.
-Learn about how a lien strip operate in our article Underwater Homes Eligible For Second Mortgage Lien Strip in Chapter 13 Bankruptcy.
+Learn about how a lien strip operates in our article Underwater Homes Eligible For Second Mortgage Lien Strip in Chapter 13 Bankruptcy.

 Chapter 13 bankruptcy is a powerful tool that can help homeowners save their homes.